 Gillespie Beach is a 25-min drive from Fox Glacier town and is reached via an unsealed track, which is quite difficult to navigate in a campervan.
 Be warned that your car/van hire insurance might not cover driving on such a road!
 The beach is home to a little campsite with room for both tents and camper vans.
 The camper van campsite is essentially just a car park with toilets, but if you’re lucky enough to get a spot, it means you can stay right next to the beach and go to sleep to the sound of the waves.

 On the edge of the cities CBD, is Oriental Parade, a place that can be empty one day, jam-packed the next.
-It all depends on the weather, but as soon as it’s a nice day (and the wind isn’t too bad), Wellingtonians come out in force, squeezing into the limited space.
+It all depends on the weather, but as soon as it’s a nice day (and the wind isn’t too bad), Wellingtonians make Oriental Parade the place to be in Wellington.
 The beach used to be even smaller though as it wasn’t until 2004 when the council bought sand over from Golden Bay via ship to make the beach bigger, I’ll never forget learning that…though it makes sense when you visit Wellington’s other beaches and note the difference in sand colour.
 When you’re at the beach, you can see right along the Wellington waterfront, with Mount Victoria looking over you.
-And if you want a challenge, make sure to swim out to the pontoon a couple hundred metres offshore.
+And if you want a challenge, make sure to swim out to the pontoon a couple of hundred metres offshore.

 There we go!
 I’d like to think that this shows again the diversity of the beaches in New Zealand which as a whole makes them awesome.